-Other campus groups include BESSA (Black Engineering and Science Students Association), the Society of Women Engineers, and HES (Hispanic Engineers and Scientists).
+Other campus groups include BEAM (Berkeley Engineers and Mentors), BESSA (Black Engineering and Science Students Association), PASAE (Pilipino Association of Scientists, Architects and Engineers), the Society of Women Engineers, and HES (Hispanic Engineers and Scientists).
 In addition, students interested in technical journalism are encouraged to participate in publication of The California Engineer, the student engineering journal.
 This participation includes all aspects of magazine production, from typesetting and layout to advertisement sales.